 DynamoDB is a fast, fully managed NoSQL database service that makes it simple and cost-effective to store and retrieve any amount of data, and serve any level of request traffic.
-All data items are stored on Solid State Drives (SSDs), and are replicated across 3 Availability Zones for high availability and durability.
+Its guaranteed throughput and single-digit millisecond latency make it a great fit for gaming, ad tech, mobile and many other applications.

 Washington Post delivers breaking news to 34+ million readers on any device

 AdRoll bids on 7+ billion ad impressions per day, around the world

 Scopely serves millions of users with only a few backend engineers

 DynamoDB delivers seamless throughput and storage scaling via API and easy-to-use management console, so you can easily scale up or down to meet your needs.
 Many of our customers have, with the click of a button, created DynamoDB deployments in a matter of minutes that are able to serve trillions of database requests per year.

 DynamoDB tables do not have fixed schemas, and each item may have a different number of attributes.
 Multiple data types add richness to the data model.
 Secondary indexes add flexibility to the queries you can perform, without impacting performance.